 The Tribunal is made of members and staff and is headed by a chair.
-It may also contract with other persons, for example, to be mediators.
+It may also contract with other persons, such as mediators.
 You may have contact with the following:

-The chair is a member of the Tribunal designated by the Lieutenant Governor in Council as the chair of the Tribunal.
-The chair is responsible for the management of the Tribunal and assigning complaints to members to make decisions or orders.
+The chair is a member of the Tribunal.
+The Lieutenant Governor in Council designates the chair of the Tribunal.
+The chair manages the Tribunal’s work.
+The chair assigns complaints to members to make decisions or orders.

-A mediator works with the parties in a settlement meeting to help them try to settle the complaint.
-A mediator may be a member, lawyer or other person hired.
+A mediator works with the parties to help them try to settle the complaint.
+A mediator may be a member, lawyer, or other person.

 A member makes decisions under the Human Rights Code about complaints.
 The Lieutenant Governor in Council appoints members for a two to five year term.
 The Chair can also appoint members for six-month terms.

 The registrar manages the Tribunal’s Registry.

 A Tribunal registry officer is a member of the Registry staff.
 A Tribunal registry officer: